buraglio/urlresolver/README.md

 ## Notes
 - If a domain has no A or AAAA records, it will be noted in the console output but omitted from the output file.
 - The script automatically removes protocol prefixes (e.g., `http://`, `https://`) and trailing slashes before resolving domains.
+- If you'd rather run this as perl, simply `chmod +x urlresolver.pl` and run `./urlresolver.pl`.
+It should behave mostly the same with the same behavior, flags, and options.

 ## Caveats
 The script can't handle stripping really, really long URLs, so anything egregiously long will need to be cleaned up manually.